 Prior to joining BRRL Law, Rich was a shareholder at the firm of Archer & Greiner and was a member of that firm since starting as a Law Clerk in 1987.
 Before joining Archer & Greiner, Rich taught at St. John’s High School in Shrewsbury, Massachusetts for two years prior to attending law school.

 Rich was an editor of the Rutgers Law Journal and graduated with honors from Rutgers Law School, Camden, New Jersey, in 1988.
 Rich received his B.A., in English, from the College of Holy Cross in 1983.
-He has been a member of the Cherry Hill Breakfast Rotary, the Bancroft NeuroHealth Golf Committee and has been involved in numerous Camden County Bar Association Committees, including Chair or Co Chair of the Real Estate, Land Use and Environmental Committee (2007-2008, 2008-2009), Chair of the Law Day Committee and a member of the Family Law Committee.
+He has been a member of the Cherry Hill Breakfast Rotary, the Bancroft NeuroHealth Golf Committee and has been involved in numerous Camden County Bar Association Committees, including Chair or Co Chair of the Real Estate, Land Use and Environmental Committee (2007-present), Chair of the Law Day Committee and a member of the Family Law Committee.